peteh/llm-dialog/README.md

 ## Running the Dialogue

+First you will need to set up Ollama on your machine.
+Follow the instructions for your OS on <https://github.com/ollama/ollama>.

+You will also need to download the model you want to use.
+The default is `llama3`.

-First create your virtual env to run the examples in:
+After installing and starting Ollama, create your virtual env to run the examples:

 ```bash
 python3 -m venv .venv